yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 Throughout the examples here, $a$ and $b$ represent scalar binary variables, $z$ represent a vector of binary variables, and $x$ represent continuous variables.

+1. Try to represent things with disjoint events representing "exactly one thing of these occur"
+2. Try to arrive at "binary variable implies set of constraints"
+3. Introduce intermediate auxilliary variables to keep things clean
+4. Decompose the logic using intermediate variables to connect parts

 ### s = NOT a

 With binary \\(a = 1\\) representing true and \\(a = 0\\) representing false, logical negation turns into